Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: introduction

 The original IPT was developed as a very simple approximation, in which the self energy is calculated by the second-order perturbation.
 This self energy coincidently reproduces the atomic (strong correlation) limit in the electron-hole symmetric case.
 Hence, in this condition, IPT is a highly useful method which can connect the weakly and strongly correlated regime even though it is a perturbation scheme.
-Later, the modified-IPT, which is an extended version for an electron-hole asymmetric case, was developed~\cite{PhysRevLett.77.131,modified_IPT_Potthoff,PhysRevB.86.085133}.
+Later, the modified-IPT, which is an extended version for an electron-hole asymmetric case, was developed~\cite{PhysRevLett.77.131,PhysRevB.55.16132,PhysRevB.86.085133}.
 In this method, the self energy is parameterized so that it reproduces the exact solutions in the high-frequency and the atomic limits.
 By this improvement, IPT became able to be applied to the electron-hole asymmetric systems.
 Further improvement for multi-orbital systems has been made~\cite{Saso_2001,doi:10.1143/JPSJ.72.777,PhysRevLett.91.156402,Dasari2016}.
-Similarly to the modified-IPT, the parameters are determined such that the self energy reproduces the high-frequency and the atomic limits.
+Similarly to the modified-IPT, the parameters are determined such that the self energy reproduces the high-frequency limit.
 In multi-orbital systems, however, since the exact solution in the atomic limit cannot be obtained in a simple form, the self energy is determined such that it reproduces the approximate solution in the atomic limit.
-Hence the scope of the application of these methods are quite restricted.
-Also, it is hard to combine (all versions of) IPT with extensions which take into account the spatial fluctuations due to its approximation structure.
+Hence the scopes of the application of these methods are quite restricted.

-Given the above, we re-interpret IPT from the perspective of the frequency dependence of the two-particle quantities and extend the method such that it can be applied to multi-degree-of-freedom systems and also can be combined with the extensions for spatial fluctuations.
-Our extension is based on the finding that the above-mentioned frequency dependence of the two-particle quantities can be approximated in a simple form.
-By using this, we further develop a simplified version of the dual fermion method, where the numerical cost is significantly reduced.
-Also, we find that such an approximation form of the two-particle quantities can be estimated from the one-particle self energy.
-This enables us to combine the extensions for spatial fluctuation with any impurity solver.
+As described above, IPT has been regarded as a method which interpolates the weak and strong correlation limits.
+In this study, we provide IPT with a new interpretation in which IPT captures the strong correlation effects by mimicking the particular frequency structures of the exact full vertex, and extend the method such that it can be applied to multi-band systems.
+We validate this method by applying it to several models and comparing with the numerically exact CT-QMC method.